 Pew Research Center staff are responsible for the overall design and execution of each cross-national survey project, including topical focus, questionnaire development, countries to be surveyed and sample design.
-The center’s staff frequently contract with a primary vendor to identify local, reputable research organizations, which are hired to translate questionnaires, administer surveys in the field and process data.
+The Center’s staff frequently contract with a primary vendor to identify local, reputable research organizations, which are hired to translate questionnaires, administer surveys in the field and process data.
 Both primary vendors and local research organizations are consulted on matters of sampling, fieldwork logistics and translation.
-In addition, Pew Research often seeks the advice of subject matter experts and experienced survey researchers regarding the design and content of its cross-national studies.
+In addition, Pew Research Center often seeks the advice of subject matter experts and experienced survey researchers regarding the design and content of its cross-national studies.

 Field periods for cross-national studies vary by country, but typically extend from three to six weeks.
 To the degree possible, Pew Research Center attempts to synchronize field work across countries in order to minimize the chance that major events or developments might interfere with the comparability of results.
-In some instances, Pew Research modifies its research strategy in response to key developments.
-For example, in spring 2010, the center fielded an additional 500 interviews in Mexico in order to assess the impact of the newly passed Arizona immigration law on Mexican views of the United States.
-Similarly, following the U.S. military raid that killed Osama bin Laden in May 2011, Pew Research fielded a new survey in Pakistan – within weeks of the preceding poll – to gauge the degree to which Pakistani views of al Qaeda and the U.S. were affected by bin Laden’s death.
+In some instances, Pew Research Center modifies its research strategy in response to key developments.
+For example, in spring 2010, the Center fielded an additional 500 interviews in Mexico in order to assess the impact of the newly passed Arizona immigration law on Mexican views of the United States.
+Similarly, following the U.S. military raid that killed Osama bin Laden in May 2011, Pew Research Center fielded a new survey in Pakistan – within weeks of the preceding poll – to gauge the degree to which Pakistani views of al-Qaida and the U.S. were affected by bin Laden’s death.

 Pew Research Center’s cross-national studies target the permanent, non-institutional adult population (ages 18 and older) in a given country.
-The center strives for samples that cover as much of the adult population as possible, given logistical, security and other constraints.
+The Center strives for samples that cover as much of the adult population as possible, given logistical, security and other constraints.
 Coverage limitations are noted in the detailed methods for each country.
-Examples of populations not covered in Pew Research surveys include: remote communities in Russia’s Far North and areas of Pakistan that are subject to insecurity.
-As a general rule, Pew Research describes as “national” samples those that include 80% or more of a country’s adult population.
+Examples of populations not covered in Pew Research Center surveys include: remote communities in Russia’s Far North and areas of Pakistan that are subject to insecurity.
+As a general rule, Pew Research Center describes as “national” samples those that include 80% or more of a country’s adult population.

-Sample sizes for Pew Research’s cross-national studies typically range from 700 to 1,500 interviews per country, with 1,000 interviews the most common sample size.
+Sample sizes for Pew Research Center’s cross-national studies typically range from 700 to 1,500 interviews per country, with 1,000 interviews the most common sample size.
 Reported margins of error take into account not only the nominal sample size, but design effects due to clustering and weighting, where applicable.
 All margins of error are reported at the 95% confidence level, which means that 19 out of 20 times, the survey results would be expected to fall within the stated range either above or below the reported value.

 In the case of both telephone and face-to-face surveys, weighting procedures standardly involve two stages.
 The first corrects for unequal selection probabilities, and the second adjusts key socio-demographic distributions – such as gender, age, education – to align as closely as possible with reliable, official population statistics.